AngusClayton/Wind-Tunnel-SPCC/README.md

 `FORCE = READOUT*0.0055 - 0.33`

-# GUI LAYOUT

-Want to add x-axis ticks.

 ## Number input
-Users will need to input the surface area of the car innorder to get drag coefficient:
+Users will need to input the surface area of the car in order to get drag coefficient:
 On screen keyboard?
 https://pimylifeup.com/raspberry-pi-on-screen-keyboard/